 Health Education England, working across London and South East outlines a list of quality standards based on and mapped to the General Pharmaceutical Council’s (GPhC) Standards for the Initial Education and Training of Pharmacists.
 We are responsible for the quality management of pharmacy training programmes including pre-registration (LaSE) and Foundation Pharmacist (KSS only).

 Trust Quality Visits

-The six review methods to review quality within placement providers are; There are 3 types of Urgent Concern Review, Risk-based Review, Multi-professional Review, Programme Review, Pathway Review and Thematic Reviews.
+The six review methods to review quality within placement providers are; Urgent Concern Review, Risk-based Review, Multi-professional Review, Programme Review, Pathway Review and Thematic Reviews.

 The Urgent Concern Review takes place following the escalation of risk requiring immediate investigation and action.
 This review will be held at short notice, and will be highly focused and specific.
 The focus of the Risk-based Review will be dependent on the level of risk associated with the learning environment and will be defined by a group of learners or trainers.

 The Multi-Professional Review will take the form of an onsite visit and is a cyclical review of the whole learning environment.
 The Quality and Regulation Team will undertake to carry out this review for all placement providers across the London and South East region once every five years.